 You are not required to submit a high school diploma or GED with your affidavit.
 The statement on the affidavit that you earned a high school diploma or its equivalent satisfies the requirement.
 If the school district argues that you must attach it, contact the Pennsylvania Department of Education, which has made it clear that the statement on the affidavit is sufficient.

 Dealing with Administration

-Chances are, school personnel will discourage you from withdrawing your child, which I think is an appropriate response.
+Chances are, school personnel will discourage you from withdrawing your child.
 Likely, you’ve already met with one or more administrators to discuss the problems your child is having.
-Although it’s appropriate and expected that administrators would try to encourage you to keep your child enrolled, it is completely inappropriate to for anyone to imply that homeschooling will somehow harm or damage your child.
+Although it’s understandable that administrators would try to encourage you to keep your child enrolled, it is completely inappropriate for anyone to imply that homeschooling will somehow harm or damage your child.
 Homeschooling is a great alternative to conventional education in spite of your level of education, income level, family size, or other factors that may be unique to your situation.
 The fact is, homeschooling can work under many circumstances.